 Licensing

 You can test both developer and organization features for free.
 However, to remove watermark from React PDF Kit, a valid license is required.
-Please purchase a commercial license
+Please purchase a commercial license.

 Manage a Domain Token